 "Video conferencing places technological barriers between applicants and interviewers," said Willi Wiesner, one of the study's authors.
 "Employers and applicants should work to reduce the barriers that arise through video conferencing and improve the interpersonal aspects of the interview process."

-To help address these issues, the researchers offered several tips for employers and job candidates using video conferencing:
+To help address some issues that may come up, the researchers offered several tips for employers and job candidates who use video conferencing for interviews:

 - Use the same interview approach on all candidates who are competing for the same job.
 Don't interview some by video and some in person.
-Candidates might first be interviewed using video technology, with successful candidates invited for on-site face-to-face interviews.
+For example, you might do a first round of interviews of all candidates using video technology and then invite successful candidates for on-site, face-to-face interviews.

 - Body language is important, but facial expressions are most important.
 Ensure that cameras are positioned close enough to catch facial expressions of both the interviewer and the candidate.

-- Since people are looking at the image of the other individual on the screen and not the webcams mounted at the top of their screens, participants report a lack of eye contact in video-conferencing interviews.
+- Because the participants are looking at each other on the screen and not the webcams on the top of their screens, they report a lack of eye contact in video conferencing interviews.
 Place the webcam as close to eye level as possible.

 - Conduct mock interviews with friends and family using readily available technology, such as Skype or FaceTime.